Planar Black Holes in Holographic Axion Gravity: Islands, Page Times, and Scrambling Times: Entanglement entropy

 The above expression together with Eq. \eqref{af2function}, one finds the scrambling time to be,

-Since the island is located near the event horizon, i.e. $a =r_{+}+\epsilon$ with $\epsilon \ll 1$, we can expand the above relation as follows,
+Since the island is located near and outside the event horizon, i.e. $a =r_{+}+\epsilon$ with $\epsilon \ll 1$, we can expand the above relation as follows,

 In the above expression, we assumed that $c \sim \epsilon \ll S_{BH}$, that is, the central charge is much smaller than the Bekenstein-Hawking entropy.
-Similar to the Page time, for the charged cases with $\alpha \sim \alpha_{ext}$, the time scrambling will be small at large $n$.
+Clearly, the scrambling time logarithmically smaller than the life time of the black hole.
+This result is in agreement with that one derived in Refs. \cite{Sekino:2008he,Hayden:2007cs}.
+Similar to the Page time, for the charged cases with $\alpha \sim \alpha_{ext}$, the scrambling time will be small at large $n$ as well.